Hyundai Scoupe: History

-The naturally-aspirated Alpha was introduced in April 1991, followed by a turbocharged Alpha in October of that same year.
+The naturally-aspirated, in-house developed Alpha engine series replaced the original Mitsubishi design in April 1991, followed by a turbocharged Alpha in October of that same year.
+The Base and LS models were equipped with the new 1.5-litre, 12-valve, direct-port fuel-injected engine.
 In the United States, additional changes came with the 1993 model year (July 1992), when Scoupes got a facelift, including the current Hyundai stylized-"H" logo, new flush headlamps plus body-colored side moldings and redesigned front sheetmetal, taillights, and rear bumper.
-The Base and LS models were equipped with a new and improved, in-house manufactured, 1.5L 12-valve, direct-port fuel-injected engine, called Alpha.

 The car was replaced by the Tiburon in 1996.
 When it was discontinued in 1995, the Scoupe was one of the last cars sold in the United States with motorized seat belts instead of airbags.
 In total, 242,441 Scoupes were produced: 63,998 sold domestically in Korea and 178,443 produced for export.

 Scoupe Turbo

 The Scoupe GT (LS Turbo in the USA) was Hyundai's first attempt at a sports car and featured South Korea's first domestically designed engine with a cast-iron block and crankshaft.
-The engine contains an aluminum head, aluminum pistons and titanium connecting rods.
-A special compact heatproof ceramic combustion chamber design with central spark plug location was incorporated to optimize engine efficiency.
+The engine contains an aluminum head, aluminum pistons and steel connecting rods.
+A special compact pentroof combustion chamber design with central spark plug location was incorporated to optimize engine efficiency.
 The engine utilizes a Robert Bosch GmbH electronic engine control system and a knock sensor.
 Thanks to the turbocharging, the engine produces 115 PS.

 The Turbo model can be distinguished externally by a black roof and "TURBO" badging on the rocker sills.
 Rod Millen drove a modified Scoupe GT (Turbo) to victory in the Showroom Stock 2WD class at the 1992 Pikes Peak International Hill Climb event.